 Alternative B would be located on the same site as Alternative A (Figures 2-2 and 2-3) and is identical to Alternative A in all aspects with the exception that Alternative B would not include the construction of the 130,000-sf regional retail facility.
-Alternative B would result in the development of approximately 27 acres within the Strawberry Fields Site with a casino-resort, and related infrastructure.
-An additional 37 acres would be developed with water supply and wastewater facilities if Option 2 for Water Supply and Wastewater is implemented (this includes a 36-acre leach field, as discussed below).
-The remainder of the site (205 acres under Option 1 for Water Supply and Wastewater and 168 acres under Option 2 for

-Water Supply and Wastewater) would remain in undeveloped open space.
+Alternative B would result in the development of approximately 24 acres within the Strawberry Fields Site with a casino-resort, and related infrastructure.
+A wet pond and associated drainage features would comprise an additional 3.5 acres and the Public Safety Building (under Onsite Services Option 2) would comprise approximately 1.6 acres.
+An additional 28 acres would be developed with water supply and wastewater facilities if Option 2 for Water Supply and Wastewater is implemented (this includes a leach field of approximately 27 acres, as discussed below).
+The remainder of the site (approximately 205 acres under Option 1 for Water Supply and Wastewater and approximately 175 acres under Option 2 for Water Supply and Wastewater) would remain in undeveloped open space.
 A site plan for the proposed facilities is presented as Figure 2-10 and an architectural rendering is presented as Figure 2-11.
 Table 2-3 provides a breakdown of Alternative B components with associated square footages.